 Our very first stop is Winnie the Pooh.
 I grab our fast passes, then we hang out and relax, waiting for our scheduled ride time.

 Before we ride Pooh, I run over to get Peter Pan fast passes.
 Then I panic.
-My ticket is gone.
+My fast pass access ticket is gone.
 I must’ve left it in Pooh’s machine!

 I race back.
 A Disney employee (sorry, I mean ‘cast member’) is standing nearby.
 She checks the machine.
 My ticket is not inside.